Pevensey: Other historic events

 In the 16th century Pevensey became what was known as a "non-corporate limb" of the Hastings, as part of the Confederation of the Cinque Ports.
 Along with most of the other Ports, its importance dwindled as the ports themselves became disconnected from the sea: Pevensey was two miles (3.2 km) distant.

 During the 18th and 19th centuries Pevensey Bay became involved in the south coast smuggling trade, since it was one of the easier places to land the contraband.
 In 1833 a violent clash occurred between the smugglers and customs men at Pevensey Bay.

-Some of the more than 100 Martello towers were erected along the beaches of Pevensey Bay at the beginning of the 19th century against Napoleonic attack.
+Some of the more than 100 Martello towers were erected along the beaches of Pevensey Bay at the beginning of the 19th century to guard against Napoleonic attack.

 Governance

 In 1207 the town was granted a royal charter by King John and was governed by Pevensey Corporation.
 With the decline in the town's importance by the 19th century, the Corporation was eventually dissolved in 1886 and the town lost its borough status.
-The records of the Corporation are held in the East Sussex Record Office at Brighton, and a voluntary body, the Pevensey Town Trust, was formed to manage the property which had formerly belonged to the Corporation, most notably the Old Court House.
+The records of the Corporation are held in the East Sussex Record Office at Brighton, and a voluntary body, the Pevensey Town Trust, was formed to manage the property which had formerly belonged to the Corporation, most notably Pevensey Court House.

 Pevensey is now a village, with a parish council consisting of twelve elected councillors.
-Three councillors are elected to the Wealden District Council to represent Pevensey; the Member of Parliament is Huw Merriman, who represents the Bexhill and Battle Constituency, of which Pevensey is part.
+Three councillors are elected to the Wealden District Council to represent Pevensey; the Member of Parliament is Kieran Mullan, who represents the Bexhill and Battle Constituency, of which Pevensey is part.
 Pevensey is also part of the electoral ward called Pevensey and Westham.
 The population of this ward at the 2011 Census was 9,467.